SynaLinks/documentation/docs/api/tools/custom-tools.md

 # Custom Tools

-In HybridAGI, each tool is a module that is optimized in the background when the interpreter calls it during optimization.
-Each tool is a DSPy module that is optimized in the background when the interpreter calls it during optimization.
+In HybridAGI, each tool is a DSPy module that is optimized in the background when the interpreter calls it during optimization.

 To add a new tool to HybridAGI, there are two ways to do it.
 The first way is easier, while the other gives you more control but involves more code.